(Scene 4, Love for an Environment)

 "I'd like to have one along.
 It's a habit from the park living, I guess.
 When you go to a strange place, you have your kit."

 That evening, she clutched the kit, a two-hand-sized white rectangle, in her lap as they took the lander to the spaceport.
 There had been an antiviral cream missing from it, totally David's fault, and she had located the vial with an amount of smugness that she admitted was childish.
 She didn't need an AI to help her.
-She remembered noticing her husband had done something slightly wrong during his unpacking.
+She remembered noticing her husband had done something slightly wrong.
+He had carelessly moved one tube to the side during his unpacking.
 It wasn't hard to trace it back to the kitchen.

 "Oh, I remembered a question from my ship manager AI.
 It's dumb but I didn't want to ask you where it would immediately hear."